passcod/blook/2017-jan-10-monthly-update.md

 I didn't listen to anything new until the New Year, as is my habit.
 During the year, all the music I like goes into a big playlist called "Sort".
-Then at the end of the year I pick a name for my yearly playlist based on stars (first one was "Level Orion", then came "Rain Stars", "Llama Shepherd", and this year's "Carrier of the Dawn"), and go through the Sort playlist sequentially, either discarding or sorting into the yearly playlist and/or any of the few thematic playlists I maintain ("Music for Making" for writing/coding music, "Sing", "Music Box" for songs I'd like to cover, etc).
+Then at the end of the year I pick a name for my yearly playlist based on stars (first one was "[Level Orion]", then came "[Rain Stars]", "[Llama Shepherd]", and this year's "[Carrier of the Dawn]"), and go through the Sort playlist sequentially, either discarding or sorting into the yearly playlist and/or any of the few thematic playlists I maintain ("[Music for Making]" for writing/coding music, "Sing", "Music Box" for songs I'd like to cover, etc).

 This year the "Sort" playlist counted over 450 songs, and took me about two weeks to go through.
 The "Carrier of the Dawn" playlist now numbers 224 tracks.